cacophony-wj/licentia_black/README.md

 Launch _ModOrganizer.exe_ from the directory in which you installed the list.
 Launch the game from the **SKSE** entry in the drop-down menu.

+### NEW!
+Confused about where to begin?

+(Try a helpful _Licentia_ starting guide)[https://www.canva.com/design/DAF1LecdP9M/zve9MIfRDE2D50dxXsBEWA/edit] by my friend @Charlistic!

 ## MCM CONFIGURATION

 ## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!